South Cornwall · PL24

 Why Tywardreath is its own job.

-Conservation Area covers the village including the church.
+The planning backdrop in South Cornwall is real, not abstract: conservation Area covers the village including the church.
 Par Sands and Par Harbour to the south include china clay heritage and brownfield redevelopment opportunities.
 For full build package specifically, parts of Tywardreath sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Tywardreath drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Tywardreath project as a PL24-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL24 parish brief as the design brief and the Tywardreath application has somewhere to land.
+Whether the project is on Victorian villas in the centre or further out toward Luxulyan, the full build package response is locally tuned.

 Planning note